Careers360 Logo

 Answer:

 Calcium ions play an important role in muscle contraction.
 There are minute channels in muscle cells through which the calcium ions enter, known as calcium channels.
-When a neurotransmitter enters the muscle cell, it initiates action potential.
-As a result, calcium channels open and allow entry to calcium ions.
-Calcium ion binds to the troponin on action filament.
-This results in removal of masking from the active site on myosin.
+When a neurotransmitter enters the muscle cell, it initiates an action potential.
+As a result, calcium channels open and allow entry of calcium ions.
+Calcium ion binds to the troponin on the myofibril.
+This results in the removal of masking from the active site on myosin.
 Myosin then utilizes energy from ATP and moves towards actin to form a cross-bridge.
-This subsequently results in actin sliding towards each other and eventually muscle contracts.
-After that, the calcium ions move out from the muscle cells and actin filaments move back to their original position.
-This results in relaxation of muscle.
+This subsequently results in actin sliding towards each other and eventually the muscle contracts.
+After that, the calcium ions move out from the muscle cells, and actin filaments move back to their original position.
+This results in the relaxation of the muscle.

 Question:6